 - Croy Castle - North Brabant.
 Beautiful Gothic castle from the 15th century.

 - Doornenburg Castle - Gelderland.
 One of the largest and best preserved medieval castles in Netherlands.
 Forecastle with wooden bridge to the main castle preserved.
 Constructed since 1300.

 - Duivenvoorde Castle - South Holland.
 Very well preserved, liveable medieval castle with a moat.
 First mentioned in 1226 and since then not changed owners.

 - Fraeylemaborg - Groningen.
-The best preserved fortified villa - borgen - from the Medieval Ages.
+The best preserved fortified villa - borgen - from the Middle Ages.
 Constructed in the 16th century.

 - Heeswijk Castle - North Brabant.
 "Fairy tale" Gothic castle with a moat around it.
-Originally constructed circa 1180, rebuilt afterwards.
+Originally constructed sometimes around 1180, rebuilt afterwards.